 Geological wonder or proof of the existence of the lost continent of Mu, the Atlantis of the Pacific?

 The number of theories about the Yonaguni Monument is endless on the internet, with a special mention to all the videos you can find on YouTube.

 Masaaki Kimura is a professor of marine geology and seismology at the University of the Ryukus in Naha.
 He led extensive surveys and research about the Yonaguni Monument since the 1990s and published several articles about it from 2001.

 According to him, the Yonaguni monument is a monolithic structure made of layers of sandstone and mudstone.
-The central pyramid-like monolith is 290 m by 120 m and 26 m of height.
+The central pyramid-like monolith is 290 m by 120 m and 26 m in height.
 Its appearance and size are said to have many similarities with Shuri Castle in Naha, Okinawa main island.
 The 14th-century palace of the kings of the Ryukyu Kingdom is about 400 m by 270 m (reconstructed in 1992 after being destroyed during WWII, I visited it on my first trip to Okinawa – update 2019: a fire destroyed it again as I was exploring Miyakojima).

-Anyway, what I surely understood is that the uncertainty of dating Yonaguni monument led to many extravagant theories to flourish.
+Anyway, what I surely understood is that the uncertainty of dating the Yonaguni monument led to many extravagant theories flourishing.
 Based on the first hypothesis of 10,000 years old, many argued that it is just impossible for primitive people living in caves to build such a massive monument.